 Consultation and advice

-If you do not obtain a result at any stage, or you are uncertain how to proceed, consult the FACS Adoption Information Unit or the Post Adoption Resource Centre (PARC) for further advice.
+If you do not obtain a result at any stage, or you are uncertain how to proceed, consult the DCJ Adoption Information Unit or the Post Adoption Resource Centre (PARC) for further advice.

 Adoption Information Unit (AIU)